Looking to buy? See our books on amazon.com Get Reading Now! Age of Aces Presents - free pulp PDFs

 Link - Posted by David on March 31, 2023 @ 6:00 am in

 TO ROUND off Mosquito Month we have a non-Mosquitoes story from the pen of Ralph Oppenheim.
 In the mid thirties, Oppenheim wrote a half dozen stories for Sky Fighters featuring Lt.
 “Streak” Davis.
 Davis—ace and hellion of the 25th United States Pursuit Squadron—was a fighter, and the speed with which he hurled his plane to the attack, straight and true as an arrow, had won him his soubriquet.
-Once more it’s battle against time as Streak must retrieve vital information about Pershing’s big push against Hindenburg that had been left behind in a locked safe when the Boche over ran the villa that had been an Allied held town.
+Once more it’s a battle against time as Streak must retrieve vital information about Pershing’s big push against Hindenburg that had been left behind in a locked safe when the Boche over ran the villa that had been an Allied held town.
 From the April 1935 issue of Sky Fighters it’s “Death Takes Off!”

 With the Success of the Allies in the Balance, Streak Davis Roars into Enemy Territory on a Mission that Spells Doom—Casting all Thought of Failure into the Slipstream of His Pounding Crate!